CARMinesDouai/MultiRobotExplorationPackages/multi_master_bridge/README.md

 string my_ip = "10.1.20.19";
 // consume the message
 hp.consume((void*)&data);
-// prepare raw data to be send struct portal_data_t d = hp.getPortalDataFor(my_ip.c_str());
+// prepare raw data to be sent struct portal_data_t d = hp.getPortalDataFor(my_ip.c_str());
 // the topic will be published on received master d.publish_to = "/dest_point";